The Streetwear Aesthetic: Unpacking the Legendary Hype

 California’s surf and skate culture birthed streetwear, trading sophistication for laid-back cool.
 Photo: Shutterstock

 The genesis of streetwear is deeply rooted in the laid-back lifestyle of California’s surfers and skaters during the late 1970s and early 1980s.
-This group pioneered a relaxed dress code that contrasted sharply with the more formal, mainstream fashion of the time.
+This group pioneered a relaxed dress code that contrasted with the more formal, mainstream fashion of the time.

 Early streetwear was functional, designed to withstand the wear and tear of skateboarding and beach life, and carried an air of nonchalant cool that quickly became iconic.